denoland/deno/docs/contributing.md

 - fix bugs

 2. Ensure there is a related issue and it is referenced in the PR text.
-3. Ensure There are tests that cover the changes.
+3. Ensure there are tests that cover the changes.
 4. Ensure `cargo test` passes.
 5. Ensure `./tools/format.py` passes without changing files.
 6. Ensure `./tools/lint.py` passes.